validator/validator/README.md

     testImplementation 'nu.validator:validator:NN.NN.NN'

 > [!IMPORTANT]
+> The `nu.validator:validator` artifact compiles in `nu.validator:htmlparser`, Jing (relocated to `nu.validator.vendor.*`), galimatias, langdetect, and the CSS validator, but its other dependencies (Jetty, ICU, Saxon, and so on) are only declared in its POM.
+So let Maven or Gradle resolve it; putting the bare jar on the classpath by hand fails with `NoClassDefFoundError`s.
+If you want a single jar that carries everything, use `vnu.jar` from the [releases page](https://github.com/validator/validator/releases) instead.
+>
-> The `nu.validator:validator` artifact bundles all required dependencies, including `nu.validator:htmlparser`.
-Do not add `htmlparser` as a separate dependency; doing so will cause duplicate classes on the classpath.
+> Do not add `htmlparser` as a separate dependency; doing so will cause duplicate classes on the classpath.
 If you need to use the `htmlparser` classes for other purposes, just use the ones provided by the `nu.validator:validator` artifact.

 Basic usage Java code: